Structural Identifiability of Series-Parallel LCR Systems: LC System Analysis

 \begin{prop} Let $M$ be the series combination of two LC systems $N_1$ and $N_2$ with respective constitutive equation $f_1V_1=f_2I_1$ and $f_3V_2=f_4I_2$ and let $f_i$ have shape $[m_i,n_i]$.
 Then the LC system $M$ is locally identifiable if and only if \begin{itemize} \item[(i)] $N_1$ and $N_2$ are locally identifiable, and \item[(ii)] $([m_1,n_1],[m_2,n_2],[m_3,n_3],[m_4,n_4])$ is an alternating good quadruple. \end{itemize} \end{prop}

-The proof of Proposition \ref{prop:goodquad_eq_ident} begins by mirroring the proof of Proposition 10 in \cite{mahdi_meshkat_sullivant_2014} for the viscoelastic case.
+We now work toward necessary and sufficient conditions for the series combination of two LCR models to yield a good alternating quadruple, inspired by the work done following Proposition 10 in \cite{mahdi_meshkat_sullivant_2014} for the viscoelastic case.

 Let $h$ and $g$ be two alternating polynomials, and note that for fixed shapes $[m_1,n_1]$ and $[m_3,n_3]$, there are at most finitely many factorization $h=f_1f_3$, with alternating $f_1$ and $f_3$ having shapes $[m_1,n_1]$ and $[m_3,n_3]$ respectively.
 Thus, in fixing one of these finitely many choices of $f_1$ and $f_3$, the equation $g=f_1f_4+f_3f_2$ is a linear system in the unknown coefficients of alternating $f_2$ and $f_4$.

 For a particular polynomial $f=j_nx^n + \cdots + j_mx^m$ with shape $[m,n]$, we can denote the coefficients of $f$ in an $n-m+1$ dimensional vector as

 Again, if the $f_i$ have respective shape $[m_i,n_i]$, then the vector of coefficients of $f_1f_4$ and $f_2f_3$ can be written as the following matrix products: